vnminh0204/jafar/jafar/README.md

 If these commands print sensible outputs (e.g. "version so and so"), this project should work fine.
 Otherwise, you will have to install these tools either manually or using your operating system's package manager.

+## Memory extension
+You can change the memory in BasicFunctions.hs which is located in all [sample]spril/Sprockell package.
+For the testing purpose, we need to extend the local memory from 32 to 50 to test with function recursion and multi-dimensional array features
+With the given 32 it still works but for example the fibFunc will only works with input smaller than 5 and multi-dimensional arrays should have less than 10 elements

 ## Compiling